metantonio/star-wars-api-clases-ejemplo/README.md

     "password":"123456"
 }

-If everything is correct you'll get somthing like:
+If everything is correct you'll get something like this:

 {
     "access_token": "eyJ0eXA...eyJmcmVzaCI....-DJSyg2ygoQ6...-RkPdvIqdnAU..."